SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### passive data structure

 AKA plain old data structure (PDS)
-Use of a data structure that contains fields w/ values, but no other object-oriented features
+A passive data structure is a data structure, especially a record with fields but no other object-oriented features.

 ### Structs